pjaos/retirement_finances/setup_pension_details.md

 - Description

-  This allows you to enter a description of the pension if you wish.
+  This allows you to enter a description of the pension.
 This is a required field.

 - State Pension State Date